Hippeis

 Hippeis (ἱππεῖς, singular ἱππεύς, hippeus) is a Greek term for cavalry.
 In ancient Athenian society, after the political reforms of Solon, the hippeus was the second highest of the four social classes.
 It was composed of men who had at least 300 medimnoi or their equivalent as yearly income.
-According to the Timocratic Constitution the average citizen had a yearly income of less than 200 medimnoi.
+According to the Timocratic Constitution, the average citizen had a yearly income of less than 200 medimnoi.
 This gave the men who made 300 medimnoi the ability to purchase and maintain a war horse during their service to the state.

 Its counterparts were the Roman equites (equestrians) and medieval knights.

-Early formations
+Early formation

 In Sparta, the hippeus was the royal guard of honour.
 It consisted of 300 Spartan youths under the age of thirty.
 They would serve as heavily armed infantry soldiers in the King's bodyguard.
 The Athenian cavalry was formed after the Greco-Persian War in the 5th century BC; it originally consisted of 300 men and then increased to 1,200 men following Athens' Golden Age.
-This included 200 mounted bowmen (hippotoxōtæ) and 1,000 Athenian citizens.
+This included 200 mounted bowmen (hippotoxōtæ), replaced between 395 and 360BC by the javelin-armed prodromoi, and 1,000 Athenian citizens.
 The hippeus continued drilling in times of peace.
 They also took part in processions at public festivals.
 They were commanded by two hipparchi, who superintended the levy.
 Subordinated to each hipparch were five phylarchi, who each commanded a phyla.
 Both sets of officers were drawn from the two highest classes.
 It was the duty of the boule (council) to see that the cavalry was in good condition and to examine new members with respect to their equipment and eligibility.

 The number of horsemen dispatched was determined by the decree of the popular assembly.
 Every horseman received equipment money on joining and a subsidy for keeping a groom and two horses; this grew to be an annual grant from the state, amounting to forty talents, but regular pay was only given in the field.